eckermania/browser-bot/README.md

 When you've completed the task, please email your project in a zip folder to jamieson@quandri.io with the subject line: `Robotic Researcher - Quandri Backend Python Interview`

+## Assumptions
+* The application's UI is the console.
+* Users will be fluent in English.
+* All scientists included in the list will have a date of death.

+## Running
+The command `python main.py` will start the application.

+## Testing
+A testing suite has been provided using the unittest library.
+To run the full suite of tests enter `test`